-In the U.S. today, 13 million children face hunger—that’s 1 in 6 .
-Chances are, someone your child goes to school with struggles to get enough to eat.
+In the U.S. today, 13 million children face hunger—that’s 1 in 6 kids.
+Chances are, someone your child goes to school with may not have enough to eat.
 The problem is vast but often hidden.

-Just as hunger knows no age, neither does fighting it.
-We all have a role to play in solving hunger, whether old or young.
+We all have a role to play in fighting hunger, whether old or young.
 Children can make a positive difference in the lives of other kids in need.
-It’s important to talk children about hunger, and inspire them to take action against it.
+It’s important to talk to children about hunger, and inspire them to take action to fight hunger.

-We’ve provided resources designed to help you do just that.
-Talk to the kids in your life about hunger and encourage them to help.
+We have resources designed to help you talk to the kids in your life about hunger and encourage them to help.
 Only when we all work together—young and old—can we focus on ending hunger, and make sure every child has the food they need to grow healthy and strong.

-A child’s chance at a bright tomorrow starts with having enough good, healthy food today.
-With your support, the Feeding America network can help so many kids access the nutritious food they need to be healthy and grow strong.
+A child’s chance at a bright tomorrow starts with having enough food today.
+With your support, the Feeding America network can help kids access the food they need to be healthy and grow strong.